 - If your student/s must miss a lesson please contact me a minimum of 24 hours in advance

-will be considered missed and the lesson fee will still be charged with no refund or make up lesson.
+are considered a missed lesson and the lesson fee will still be charged with no lesson credit for the following month.

 Recitals & Holiday Break

 I hold 2 recitals each year.

 The Spring recital is typically the weekend after Memorial Day and the Winter recital is typically the weekend before Christmas.
-The exact date and time will be determined a few months before each recital.
+The exact date and time will be determined at least 1 month before each recital.
 A recital fee will be due prior to each recital to cover venue rental and the cost of recital production.